networktocode/schema-enforcer/docs/ansible_command.md

 If all checks pass, `schema-enforcer` will inform the user that all tests have passed.

+> Note: In order to use the `ansible` command, ansible 2.8, 2.9, or 2.10 must be installed on the system running schema enforcer.
+If you do not already have ansible installed, you can install it as an extra dependency of the schema-enforcer tool by running `pip install schema-enforcer[ansible]`.

 ## How the inventory is loaded

 When the `schema-enforcer ansible` command is run, an ansible inventory is constructed.
 Each host's properties are extracted from the ansible inventory into a single data structure per host, then this data structure is validated against all applicable schemas.
 For instance, take a look at the following example: